secretstartups/handbook/quality/issue-triage/index.html.md

 ### Limit Related Bugs

 GitLab, like most large applications, enforces limits within certain features.
 The absences of limits can impact security, performance, and availability.
-For this reason issues related to limits are considered as another category of `~"type::bug"`.
+For this reason issues related to limits are considered `~"type::bug"` in the `~"bug::availability"` sub-category.

-In order to define an issue as related to limits add the label `~"availability::limit"`.
+In order to define an issue as related to limits add the labels `~"availability::limit"` and `~"bug::availability"`.

 Severity should be assessed using the following table: